Visual Glossary - Translating AI for Infrastructure Engineers

 Model

-The trained file that represents the AI’s “brain.”
+The trained artifact that represents the AI’s “brain.”

 Like a VM image or OVA ready to deploy in production.